 Welcome to the website for the Roe Deer

-As a family home, the pub was called Lawnswood House and was built for the Foley family between 1813 and 1816 during the reign of King George III, in the Regency style.
+The Roe Deer was a family home called Lawnswood House, built for the Foley family between 1813 and 1816 during the reign of King George III, in the Regency style.
 This means that it has wonderful high ceilings and huge casement windows that flood the rooms with natural light from the ancient gardens that surround it.

-We are delighted to have found it and feel that the building lends itself beautifully as a pub, with a new stone terrace to the front, which will enjoy sunsets framed by the grand old trees, the addition of a garden room marrying perfectly the old with the new and a private dining room on the first floor which will comfortably seat 14.
+The building lends itself beautifully as a pub and now has a large bar at the heart of the building.
+Outside there is a stone terrace to the front, which enjoys sunsets framed by the grand old trees, and views out across the lawn and the fields beyond.
+Upstairs, enjoying the same views you will find a private dining room which will comfortably seat 14.